-Teton was spun-off from GAMCO Investors, Inc. ("GAMCO") on March 20, 2009.
+Teton was spun-off from GAMCO on March 20, 2009.
 The board of directors and management of both Teton and GAMCO decided to pursue the separation primarily for the following reasons:

 - The senior management and board of directors of each company will be able to more fully focus on its business with a resulting increase in accountability for decisions; - Create a class of publicly traded equity securities, including restricted stock units, for Teton which should enable it to provide incentive compensation arrangements for its key employees which are directly related to the performance of Teton.
-Teton believes such equity-based compensation arrangements should provide enhanced incentives for performance, and improve the ability for Teton to attract, retain and motivate qualified personnel. - Separate trading of Teton's stock should increase the flexibility for it to issue its equity as consideration in future acquisitions and alliances; - Increase transparency and clarity into the businesses of GAMCO and Teton and allow investors to more appropriately value the merits, performance and future prospects of each company; and - Reduce brand confusion between the "Gabelli" and "GAMCO" funds, on the one hand, and the "Westwood" funds, on the other hand.
+Teton believes such equity-based compensation arrangements should provide enhanced incentives for performance, and improve the ability for Teton to attract, retain and motivate qualified personnel. - Separate trading of Teton's stock should increase the flexibility for it to issue its equity as consideration in future acquisitions and alliances; - Increase transparency and clarity into the businesses of GAMCO and Teton and allow investors to more appropriately value the merits, performance and future prospects of each company; and

+• Reduce brand confusion between the "Gabelli" and "GAMCO" funds, on the one hand, and the "Westwood" funds, on the other hand.

-Teton serves as the investment manager for the Westwood Funds ("Funds"), six funds with aggregate assets of \$537.5 million at December 31, 2009.
+Teton serves as the investment manager for the Westwood Funds and the B.B.
+Micro Cap Growth Fund, seven funds with aggregate assets of \$449.8 million at December 31, 2008.